eafit-apolo/apolo-users/docs/source/software/applications/gatk4/4.1.0.0/installation.rst

       module load java/jdk-1.8.0_112

 #.
-Enter to the directory and compile it.
+Enter the directory and compile it.

    .. note::